OneleNohaba/academic-projects/README.md

     - Array functions and additional applications of arrays and lists
     - String manipulation
     - Critical thinking and basic arithmetic
+  - **Instructions to Run the Application**
+    1. Ensure you have .NET 6.0 SDK installed on your machine.
+    2. Clone the repository to your local machine.
+    3. Navigate to the project directory: `Year 1/INF154Pract10u21507628`.
+    4. Open the solution file (`.sln`) in Visual Studio.
+    5. Build the solution to restore dependencies.
+    6. Run the application using Visual Studio's built-in debugger or by executing the compiled binary from the output directory.

 - **[INF164 Assignment 2](./Year%201/INF164%20Assignment2)** - A demo personal portfolio website with some interactive functionality.
   - **Tech Stack**: HTML, CSS, JavaScript